henrybear327/ITSA/readme.md

 * Think of `long long int` before coding.
 * use `scanf("%s", input)` when there is no spaces in the string.
 Mix usage of `fgets` and `scanf` will have `\n` problem
+* UVa 11988: when using global variables, don't forget to INITIALIZE it before starting reading in new test cases!!